 Men: no sandals, ever.
 No one wants to see the hair on top of your feet.

 Women: sandals for the 2nd pair are OK as long as they are stylish.
-No flip-flops or jellies, ever; in China these scream “low-class.”
+No flip-flops or jellies, ever, as these scream “low-class.”

 No formal wear is really needed for this trip, as long as your wardrobe is clean and in good condition.
 You may want to have elements that combine to look “business casual” when flying or checking-in at a new hotel; "face" counts for a lot in Asia, especially when meeting professionals for the first time.